Radical new BMC Timemachine launched, including integrated bottles and storage box - Cycling Weekly

 Aerodynamic Performance

-BMC is not making any claims about the aerodynamic performance against other leading aerobikes, as it hasn’t performed competitive testing against them.
+BMC is not making any claims about the aerodynamic performance against other leading aero bikes, as it hasn’t performed competitive testing against them.
 Instead, the engineers tested the new Timemachine against the brands existing Teammachine race bike.

 With a protocol similar to that performed by Cycling Weekly when performing aerodynamic testing against different bikes, BMC carried out velodrome testing to asses the new Timemachine against the existing Teammachine model.